Education – Walks and Talks

 Members of the Friends of Hyde Park Cemetery lead several guided walks each year, explaining a little of the history of the site and visiting a selection of graves chosen because they are linked to the theme of the particular walk on that day.
 These themed walks usually occur on summer Sunday afternoons.
 This includes a walk to coincide with the annual Heritage Open Days events in September.
 For details of forthcoming walks please refer to the Events page.

 An illustrated talk entitled “Hyde Park Cemetery – A Biography of Doncaster” has been prepared; it lasts approximately one hour.
+We also have talks on other topics.
 If you are interested in having a member of the Friends present the talk to a group in the Doncaster area with which you are involved, please contact us.
 A small fee is payable, with the proceeds going to the Friends to help them in continuing their work.

 ‘Standing Stones – Recumbent Ancestors’ – A book on Hyde Park Cemetery